 Scott said when she thinks of strength, she thinks of strength in numbers.
 "We are everything as individuals and as women, and with the support of other women, we are everything and more!"
 Scott says.
 "And I think of 'strength' as community, as camaraderie, as empowerment."

 It's so important to have positive female relationships in your life, according to Scott.
 "There are days when we small and we feel weak, and we feel like we can't moved forward," she said.
 "And you really truly can find the strength within the women in your life, and they are the ones that lift you up."

 Dawn told us that she has a tattoo on her wrist of the Japanese symbol for strength.
 And, apparently, it's the same symbol that Scott's husband has tattooed on the back of his neck, though they say it was something they did not plan nor get done together!
 "It's always my little reminder to stay strong in everything in life," Dawn said.
 "And that you have the strength and the power to do anything."

-Sounds like the right attitude for a STRONGER Woman, right?
+Sounds like a great attitude for a STRONGER Woman, right?

 JESS BARRON is VP & GM for LIVESTRONG.COM, a leading healthy lifestyle website with over 29 million unique monthly viewers.
-Jess's passion is inspiring people to live healthier and better.
 In addition to LIVESTRONG, her writing has appeared in Entrepreneur, Fortune and MyDomaine.
-She has appeared on MSNBC, ABC News and XM Satellite Radio.
-Jess has been a keynote speaker on health topics at Health Further and a panelist at Create & Cultivate and Digital Hollywood.
+Jess has appeared on MSNBC and ABC News and has been a keynote speaker at Health Further and a panelist at Create & Cultivate and Digital Hollywood.
 Follow Jess on Instagram at @jessbeegood and Twitter too!